Luis Almagro: Israel-Hamas War

 When Hamas, a Palestinian armed group in the Gaza Strip, attacked Israel on October 7, 2023, Almagro immediately condemned the "terrorist attack" and stated that Israel has the right to defend itself.
 Almagro further called on the "Palestinian Authority to put an end to this aggression" and called Hamas's actions of targeting civilian populations as "an act that violates human rights and international law".
-On the one year anniversary since Hamas' bloody attack on Israel, Almagro said the release and return of the hostages held by Hamas has become imperative, "just as it is imperative that Hamas' terrorism and the death it sows never strike our lives again."
+On the one year anniversary since Hamas' attack on Israel, Almagro said the release and return of the hostages held by Hamas has become imperative, "just as it is imperative that Hamas' terrorism and the death it sows never strike our lives again."
 After meeting with families of Israeli hostages kidnapped by Hamas in November 2024, Almagro stated that "Our commitment to Peace must require that we, first of all, demand the release of the hostages, because their kidnapping has caused the war and their release will stop the war."